Upcoming Feature: Starknet Applicative Recursion

 If blocks have many storage writes, then the expected number of multiple writes to the same storage cell increases.
 Since DA consists only of state diffs, there is a cancellation effect which increases with block size.
 Hence it’s more efficient to send DA for larger blocks.
 Right?

 Nah.
-Applicative recursion squashes the state diffs at each level of the tree, so the end result is a state diff that equals the squashed diffs of all the leaves.
+Applicative recursion squashes the state diffs of all included blocks at the root of the tree, so the end result is a state diff that equals the squashed diffs of all the leaves.
 In other words, the end state diff depends only on the transactions in the leaves, and not on their grouping into blocks.
 As for the “how” – that’s the applicative part: an applicative recursive proof proves the verification of its two child proofs, and then the execution of a “diff squash” program that does what its name suggests.
 The squash program also does some book keeping: if its leaves B₁, B₂, B₃, B₄ bring a sequence of state transitions S₁→S₂→S₃→S₄→S₅ then the root proof attests to the validity of S₁→S₅.

 Summary